Abyss-W4tcher/ab4yss-wr4iteups/SPIP 4.1.2 Vulnerabilities/README.md

 ## Security fixes

-All the issues listed in this repository have been fixed in this release : https://blog.spip.net/Mise-a-jour-critique-de-securite-sortie-de-SPIP-4-1-5-SPIP-4-0-8-et-SPIP-3-2-16.html
+All the issues listed in this repository have been fixed with this release : https://blog.spip.net/Mise-a-jour-critique-de-securite-sortie-de-SPIP-4-1-5-SPIP-4-0-8-et-SPIP-3-2-16.html